 The Bottom Line

 The bottom line is that while both drugs have the same ratio of buprenorphine and naloxone (4:1), your body uses Zubsolv more efficiently, so you don’t need the same amount.
-When you take the medicine may also vary, which is why your doctor monitors your reaction carefully at a private clinic like the Suboxone Treatment Clinic of NYC.
+When you take the medicine may also vary, which is why your doctor monitors your reaction carefully at a private clinic like the Suboxone Treatment Clinic.

 Suboxone may be less expensive because it’s available in a generic form, while Zubsolv is not.
 Alternatively, you may have to take more Suboxone, making it equally or more expensive than Zubsolv if you’re paying out of pocket.
 Insurance that provides you with mental health/substance abuse coverage usually covers the cost of both.
 Zubsolv may be more pleasant to take because it comes in a menthol or minty flavor, while Suboxone does not.